 - A grower cannot efficiently place all the fertilizer needed through the seeding tool.
 Some growers will address this with a top dress application of nitrogen after crop emergence.
 Nitrogen applied to the soil surface is a t risk of losses (volatilization), so these applications are best timed with a rain to move the nitrogen into the soil.
 A urease inhibitor can be used to help reduce these losses.
 If time and logistics are factors, hiring someone to broadcast nitrogen just before seeding may be the preferred over an in-crop top dress.

 The earlier the better, and before the 4- to 6-leaf stage of the crop.
 This is pre-bolting stage just before buds form and plants begin to elongate.
 For canola, maximum rates of nitrogen uptake occur from about the 5-leaf stage to full bloom.
-(See the graph on the right.)
+(See the graph.)
 Ideally, nitrogen should be applied before that period because rainfall is required to move the fertilizer into the root zone and make it available for uptake.
-Nitrogen applied later — during peak uptake — will not get to the roots in time to maximize yield potential or profit unless it rains immediately after.

 What nitrogen source to use